WyldTaegr/Toggerbot/README.md

 `Actions: Array of Arrays of Action[caller: GuildMember, actionType: String, ...target: GuildMember]`: Organizes all actions for a single night by priority, resets every new day
 `Counter: Number`: Counts the number of Night/Day cycles that have gone by
 `Category: CategoryChannel`: The Discord guild category within which the game resides
-`BotChannel: TextChannel`: The Discord guild text channel where Toggerbot will make announcements as God
+`Announcements: TextChannel`: The Discord guild text channel where Toggerbot will make announcements as God
-`Origin: TextChannel`: The Discord guild text channel where the game was started
+`Input: TextChannel`: The Discord guild text channel where players can tell their actions to Toggerbot `Origin: TextChannel`: The Discord guild text channel where the game was started
 `Reset: Function()`: Used to end a game
 `CycleNight: Function()`: Brings the game onward into the next Night